Assassin's Creed: Print publications

-Untitled webtoon

-An as-of-yet untitled webtoon which follows Edward Kenway after the events of Assassin's Creed IV: Black Flag is set to be released in 2023 by Redice Studio.

-Novels

-Assassin's Creed: Encyclopedia

-UbiWorkshop released an encyclopedia of the Assassin's Creed series in 2011.
-Initially intended as an art book, the project gathered so much material that the company decided to expand it into an encyclopedia.
-It features works of artists, such as Craig Mullins, Tavis Coburn, 123Klan, Gabz and James NG.
-Artists were given creative freedom, as they were able to create a unique Assassin from the period of their choosing.
-The art book contains a carte blanche section, which is going to contain fan-submitted artwork.

-In November 2012, to coincide with the release of Assassin's Creed III, UbiWorkshop released a second edition of the encyclopedia.
-This Edition contained an additional 120 pages of content, covering both Assassin's Creed III and Assassin's Creed: The Chain, as well as revised content based on feedback.

-The Third Edition of the Assassin's Creed: Encyclopedia is an updated hardcover edition incorporating information of characters and events from Assassin's Creed IV: Black Flag and Assassin's Creed: Brahman along with new artwork and concept art.
-It was released worldwide on November 11, 2013, and includes 390 pages of new content and a revised version of the second edition, which is also available to purchase from UbiWorkshop.
+The Assassin's Creed series has a collection of print publications by various authors, including Christie Golden, Oliver Bowden, Gordon Doherty and Matthew J. Kirby.
+Set within the fictional universe of the video game franchise, it includes collections such as novels, comic books, and encyclopedias.
+British publishing house Penguin Books was responsible for most of the publications until 2020.

 Audio drama

-Assassin's Creed Gold

-Assassin's Creed Gold is an Audible audio drama by Anthony del Col, released February 27, 2020.
+Assassin's Creed Gold is an Audible audio drama by Anthony del Col, released on February 27, 2020.
 The four-hour drama follows a card shark and hustler called Ailyah Khan (Tamara Lawrence), who is enlisted by Gavin Banks (John Chancer) to relive the memories of 17th century Assassin Omar Khaled (Riz Ahmed).
 The production also features the voices of Anthony Head, as Isaac Newton, and Danny Wallace, who reprises his series role as Shaun Hastings.

 Board games

 A board game, Assassin's Creed: Arena, was launched on February 26, 2014.
 Inspired by Assassin's Creed: Revelations, it features many characters from the game, including Shahkulu, Anacletos, Odai Dunqas and Oksana Razin, as well as original characters.